himanshu20792/moviebuddy/Readme.md

 Also, the cold start problem is recommendation system does not have any intelligence or preferences about the client.
 On other login systems, they gather much implicit data from a client.
 We minimize this cold start challenge with the MovieBuddy App.

-### Client groups
+### Market groups
-Three client groups are chosen : spontaneous, casual, and movie buff clients.
+Three market segments will be targeted : spontaneous, casual, and movie buff clients.
 <p align="center"><img width=100% src="https://github.com/himanshu20792/moviebuddy/blob/master/meta_data/clients_picture.png"></p>

 ### MovieBuddy application powered by Flask